Images are important if you have a website or any kind of business.

 This does not mean that you cannot use Pixabay.
 As mentioned, I know people that have used it for years without problems, and overall it is properly as safe as a free platform gets.

-You however have to be aware of the terms and coditions on more or less all free platforms.
+You, however, have to be aware of the terms and conditions on more or less all free platforms.

 There are many Pixabay alternatives (see for example other free image platforms here) that also have good options but here you also just need to be aware of the exceptions and make sure to check the conditions on the particular site.